utkarshcmu/grafana.org/source/blog/2016-06-23-Grafana-3-1-beta-released.md

 ## Release Highlights

 - **Dashboard Repository** Grafana.net now supports download and uploading dashboards.
-- **Dashboard Url** Timerange and template variable is now part of URL.
+- **Dashboard** time range and template variable is now part of URL.
+- **Constant Template Variable** have been added to make path prefixing easier.
-- **Singlestat** Can now map ranges to text.
+- **Singlestat** can now map ranges to text.
-- **Internal metrics** Grafana now supports sending metrics about itself.
+- **Metrics** Grafana now supports sending metrics about itself.
 - [Full changelog](https://github.com/grafana/grafana/blob/master/CHANGELOG.md)

-## Breaking changes
+### Breaking changes
-- **Logging**: The logging format have been changed to support key, value pairs.
+- **Logging** format have been changed to improve log filtering.

 ## Dashboard Repository

-Sharing dashboards is something that we wanted to do for a very long time and something that aligns very good with our vision.

-- Democratize Metrics ()
+Its now possible to download and upload dashboards at [Grafana.net](http://grafana.net/dashboards/).
+We strongly belive that ....

 - Built Better Together

 You can browse the dashboard repository at [http://grafana.net/dashboards](http://grafana.net/dashboards).